-moving within the inner water volume are reconstructed by PMTs placed on the inner tank wall.
-The PMT housing surface starts at 2 m from the outer wall and is covered with about 81,000 12" PMTs to reach a 30% surface coverage, in or alternatively equivalent to a 40%coverage with 20" PMTs.
+The Čerenkov light rings produced by fast particles moving within the inner water volume are reconstructed by PMTs placed on the inner tank wall.
+The PMT housing surface starts at 2 m from the outer wall and is covered with about 81,000 12" PMTs to reach a 30% surface coverage, in turn equivalent to a 40% coverage with 20"PMTs.
 The fiducial volume is defined by an additional conservative guard of 2 m.
 The outer volume between the PMT surface and the water vessel is instrumented with 8" PMTs.
 If not otherwise stated, the Super-Kamiokande analysis procedures for efficiency calculations, background reduction, etc. are used in computing the physics potential of MEMPHYS.
 In USA and Japan, two analogous projects (UNO and Hyper-Kamiokande) have been proposed.
-These detectors are similar in many respects and the physics potential presented hereafter may well be transposed to them.
-Specific characteristics that are not identical in the proposed projects are the distance from available or envisaged accelerators and nuclear reactors, sources of artificial neutrino fluxes, and the and the depth of the host laboratory?.
+These detectors are similar in many respects and the hereafter presented physics potential may well be transposed to them.
+A specific characteristics that is not identical for the proposed projects is the distance from available or envisioned accelerators and nuclear reactors, sources of artificial neutrino fluxes.

-Currently, there is a very promising ongoing R&D activity concerning the possibility of introducing Gadolinium salt (GdCl3) inside Super-Kamiokande.
-The physics goal is to decrease the background for many physics channels by detecting and tagging neutrons produced in the Inverse Beta Decay (IBD) interaction of $\bar{\nu}e$ on free protons.
+Currently, there is a very promising on going R&D activity concerning the possibility of introducing Gadolinium salt (GdCl3) inside Super-Kamiokande.
+The physics goal is to decrease the background for many physics channels by detecting and tagging neutrons produced in the Inverse Beta Decay interaction of $\bar{\nu}e$ on free protons.
 For instance, 100 tons of GdCl3 in Super-Kamiokande would yield more then 90% neutron captures on Gd (Beacom and Vagins, 2004).